grafana/jsonnet-libs/windows-active-directory-mixin/README.md

         - labels:
             source:
             level:
-            job: "integrations/windows"
 ```

 ## Alerts overview

+- WindowsActiveDirectoryHighPendingReplicationOperations: There is a high number of pending replication operations in Active Directory.
+A high number of pending operations sustained over a period of time can indicate a problem with replication.
-- alertsCriticalHighReplicationIssues: There is a high number of replication issues.
-Replication issues can cause authentication failures, outdated information across domain controllers, and potentially data loss.
+- WindowsActiveDirectoryHighReplicationSyncRequestFailures: There are a number of replication synchronization request failures.
+These can cause authentication failures, outdated information being propagated across domain controllers, and potentially data loss or inconsistencies.'
-- alertsWarningHighBindOperations: There is a high percentage of bind operations.
-This may indicate brute force attacks or configuration issues.
-- alertsWarningHighPasswordChanges: There is a high number of password changes.
+- WindowsActiveDirectoryHighPasswordChange: There is a high number of password changes.
 This may indicate unauthorized changes or attacks.
-- alertsCriticalMetricsDownJobName: Windows Active Directory metrics are down.
+- WindowsActiveDirectoryMetricsDown: Windows Active Directory metrics are down.

 Default thresholds can be configured in `config.libsonnet`.